section-engineering-education/engineering-education/content/articles/multi-label-classification-with-scikit-multilearn/index.md

 Multi-label classification originated from the investigation of text categorization problems, where each document may belong to several predefined topics simultaneously.
 Multi-label classification of textual data is an important problem that requires advanced methods and specialized machine learning algorithms that support predicting multiple-labeled classes.

-In the multi-label problem there is no constraint on how many labels a text can be assigned to, the more the labels the more complex the problem, to solve these problems we have different methods and techniques specific to multi-label classification.
+In the multi-label problem, there is no constraint on how many labels a text can be assigned to.
+The more the labels, the more complex the problem.
+To solve these problems, we have different methods and techniques specific to multi-label classification.

-These methods and techniques are as follows.
+These methods and techniques are as follows:

 1. Problem Transformation.
 2. Adapted Algorithm.